alphagov/knowledge-graph-search/README.md

 - run the server with `npm run`.
 - Point your browser to `https://localhost:8080` (the port can be changed using the `PORT` environment variable)

+## Running locally

+In one terminal, run `npx webpack -w` to continuously compile the typescript.

+In another terminal, run the app with:

+* `PROJECT_ID=govuk-knowledge-graph-dev npm run dev` to use the dev environment as the backend.
+* `PROJECT_ID=govuk-knowledge-graph-staging npm run dev` to use the staging environment as the backend.
+* `PROJECT_ID=govuk-knowledge-graph npm run dev` to use the production environment as the backend.

 # Developing

 ## Files